FarBeoy/MusicMagnetMagazine/README.md

 - About Page:
 Learn more about Music Magnet Magazine—our mission, our team, and why we love music.

-- Contact Page:
-A simple form for readers to reach out, send feedback, or connect with the team.

 - Responsive Design:
 Styled with CSS for a clean, modern, and mobile-friendly user experience.